rcarver/config/doc/GETTING_STARTED.md

     git commit -m 'initial comit'
     git remote add origin <remote repo ssh url>
     git push -u origin master

+By the way, `config-init-project` is written in Config.
+The output it generated is just like what you'll see when you execute your patterns.

 ## Create the data repo